doric2000/Email-Spoofing/README.md

   ```
 - Use the MailHog option in the script to send emails to `localhost:1025`.
 - Open the MailHog web interface (usually at `http://localhost:8025`) to view captured emails.
+- The html file will aslo be saved in the local directory.

 ## Authors
 - Dor Cohen - 211896279